Brecon Beacons and Llangors Lake, Wales: By Gentle Waters (FULL)

-Langasty Retreat House sits beside the shores of Llangors Lake just 6 miles to the south-east of Brecon.
-It is a haven of peace amongst some of the most stunning scenery and historical landscapes in southern Britain, yet is only 35 miles from the centre of Wales' capital city Cardiff.
+Llangasty Retreat House sits beside the shores of Llangors Lake just 6 miles to the south-east of Brecon.
+It is a haven of peace amongst some of the most stunning scenery and historical landscapes in southern Britain, yet is about 35 miles from the centre of Wales' capital city Cardiff.

 Walks and Excursions

-Among other wanderings, we have two main walks; one on Saturday and one on Sunday.
+Among other wanderings, we have two prime walks; one on Saturday and one on Sunday.
 On Saturday we head for the hills, on Sunday we stay close to the shore.

-Saturday's walk is graded medium in length (no more than 7 miles) with moderate terrain - there are some steep sections.
-The views are grand as we steadily ascend to the summit, passing a romantic Victorian folly and an Iron Age fort on the way.
-Sunday's walk is shorter (no more than 3 miles) with easy terrain, much will be on defined tracks.
-Along the way we visit the peaceful Church of St. Gastyn (St Gastyn originally came from Brittany in the 5th century and established a cell on the shore of Llangors lake) and a thatched bird hide with views across the lake - look out for Canada Geese and Grey Heron.
+Saturdays walk is graded medium in length (no more than 7 miles) with moderate terrain - there are some steep sections.
+The views as we steadily ascend to the summit, passing a romantic Victorian folly and Iron Age fort on the way, are grand.
+Sundays walk is shorter (no more than 3 miles) with easy terrain, much will be on defined tracks.
+Along the way we visit the peaceful Church of St. Gastyn (St Gastyn originally came from Brittany in the 5th century and established a cell on the shore of Llangors lake) and a thatched Bird Hide with views across the lake - look out for Canada Geese and Grey Heron.

 Llangors is also the site of Wales only Crannog.
-Dating from the late 9th or early 10th century and very likely home to the medieval Kings of Brycheiniog, this man-made island built of timber and stones, would have been fortified with buildings inside the palisade, including a central hall.
-A reconstruction of the type dwelling found on the island can be seen.
+Dating from the late 9th, early 10th, century and very likely home to the medieval Kings of Brycheiniog, this man-made island built of timber and stones, would have been fortified with buildings inside the palisade, including a central hall.
+A reconstruction of the type of dwelling found on the island, can be seen.

 During the early evening of Sunday, we follow a Prayer walk around the retreat grounds, taking time and at a gentle pace, to simply 'be' with God, ourselves and creation in all its glory.
 As dusk approaches and the night sky comes to life, we'll see why this area is an International Dark Sky Reserve.

-Three nights at spacious Llangasty Retreat House, formerly a large Victorian Rectory, standing in its own grounds, overlooking Llangors lake; in single rooms (with shared facilities), Breakfast, Lunch (packed on Saturday) and Evening meal, are all provided by the house team.
-Tea and coffee making facilities are available at all times.
+Three nights at spacious, Llangasty Retreat House, formerly a large Victorian Rectory, standing in its own grounds, overlooking Llangors lake; in single or twin rooms (not ensuite) Breakfast, Lunch (packed on Saturday) and Evening meal, are all provided by the house team.
+Tea and Coffee making facilities are available at all times.